Emperor Alexander (1814 Sunderland ship): Career

 On 22 May 1816, Emperor Alexander, of Dundee, arrived at Charleston.
-On 10 May she was off Bermuda when she encountered a man-of-was under Spanish colours.
+On 10 May she was off Bermuda when she encountered a man-of-war under Spanish colours.
 The Spanish vessel plundered Emperor Alexander before releasing her.
 She arrived back in the Clyde on 12 August.

 On 2 April 1818 Emperor Alexander, Watt, master, arrived at Charleston.
 On 7 March at 31°46′N 50°00′W a schooner came up to her and fired a shot across her bow.
 The schooner neither showed her colours nor boarded.
 After having detained Emperor Alexander, the schooner sailed off.

 Emperor Alexander first appeared in Lloyd's Register (LR) in 1818 with Watt, master, J.&E.Catto, owners, and trade London–New Providence, changing to Liverpool–Petersburg.
 On her voyage to Petersburg she grounded on 7 July 1818 on the Swine Bottoms.
 She was gotten off with the assistance of the diving company and proceeded to Landskrona to repair.